 Executive Chef Tim Archuleta and Wife-Partner Erin Archuleta founded ICHI Catering in April of 2006 in San Francisco’s Mission District.
 In 2010 ICHI opened its Lucky Cat Deli in the 331 Cortland Bernal Heights incubator space.
 ICHI Lucky Cat Deli graduated from 331 Cortland in 2011.
 Simultaneously in 2010, ICHI launched its first sushi bar, ICHI Sushi, at 3369 Mission Street.

-Since opening, ICHI Sushi has won Best of the Bay in five outlets, was named one of Zagat San Francisco Bay Area Guide 2013’s Top 20 Restaurants, and is included in the 2013 San Francisco Louis Vuitton City Guide.
+Since opening, ICHI Sushi was named one of American’s Top Restaurants in the Zagat 2013 guide and Zagat San Francisco Bay Area Guide 2013’s Top 20 Restaurants, has won Best of the Bay in five outlets, and is included in the 2013 San Francisco Louis Vuitton City Guide.

-Sustainability is the focus, and menus change seasonally.
-ICHI offers Omakase service at the bar and full menu service at tables.
-ICHI keeps an extensive chilled sake list and serves local beer, wine, and Asahi and Sapporo on tap.
+At ICHI Sushi, sustainability is the focus, and menus change seasonally.
+ICHI offers Omakase service at the bar and tables.
+ICHI keeps an extensive chilled sake list and serves regional beer, wine, and Asahi and Sapporo on tap.

-ICHI Sushi does not accept reservations; please just stop in and add your name to the list.
+ICHI Sushi accepts walk-ins, please just stop in and add your name to the list.
 Our friends at El Amigo or Rock Bar are always happy to serve your party seasonal cocktails while you wait.
 Please note: Due to our modest size, we can only accommodate parties of 6 or fewer.

 Executive Chef and Partner, Timothy Archuleta